awsdocs/aws-java-developer-guide-v2/doc_source/examples-ec2-instances.rst

 ====================

-Create a new |EC2| instance by calling the |ec2client|'s :methodname:`runInstances` method, providing it with a :aws-java-class-prev:`RunInstancesRequest <services/ec2/model/RunInstancesRequest>` containing the :ec2-ug:`Amazon Machine Image (AMI) <AMIs>` to use and an :ec2-ug:`instance type
+Create a new |EC2| instance by calling the |ec2client|'s :methodname:`runInstances` method, providing it with a :aws-java-class:`RunInstancesRequest <services/ec2/model/RunInstancesRequest>` containing the :ec2-ug:`Amazon Machine Image (AMI) <AMIs>` to use and an :ec2-ug:`instance type
 <instance-types>`.